 Those who submit fraudulent or deliberately misleading applications may also be subject to legal proceedings.

-f we find out that the home address is not in Warwickshire we will withdraw the application altogether and the fam vill then have to apply to their own local authority. nily will then have to apply to their own local authority.
+If we find out that the home address is not in Warwickshire we will withdraw the application altogether and the family will then have to apply to their own local authority.